Where can I find Korean dramas?

 Why should I trust your reviews?
 Taste is subjective, isn’t it?

 Yes, taste is a personal matter.
 But I think reviews can still be useful.
 The trick is to find somebody with similar tastes.
-For example, this website focuses on the best romantic dramas – shows where the love story is the most important aspect.
-So obviously, if you are a fan of melodramas or horror movies, my reviews won’t help at all.
 When I visit review websites to get some ideas, I usually read their reviews of the dramas I have already watched to find out if we share a similar perspective.

 I want to find out more about Korean dramas.
 What’s the best starting point?